Lemon and Blueberry Rolls!

 Sweet rolls

-Ever since the sudden rise of the cinnamon bun I have been baking and baking new and different sweet rolls due to popular demand amongst my family and friends – I have so many recipes that I can’t wait to share with you such as chocolate sweet rolls and even more!
+There’s something so comforting about a warm, soft sweet roll, and these lemon and blueberry ones truly deliver that bakery-style experience.
+Ever since the rise (no pun intended) of my homemade cinnamon rolls I have been baking new and different sweet rolls due to popular demand amongst my family and friends – I have so many recipes… such as sticky chocolate sweet rolls and Biscoff rolls.

 Dough